 My all time favorite painting has to be Islamorada Setting.
 Not only do I have an emotional attachment to the piece, but everyone comments on how vivid the colors are.
 When I hear things like that I know that I have transcended my mild lack of color vision and created a more widely seen world.

-4) You’ve obviously become a successful artist, especially for being color blind.
+4) You’ve obviously become a successful, especially for being a colorblind artist.
 What was it that wouldn’t allow you to quit, that kept you tied to your photography and art?

 My overwhelming love of undersea life and creating something someone has never seen keeps me going.

-5) What was the ‘worst’ experience you’ve had being color blind?
+5) What was the ‘worst’ experience you’ve had being a colorblind artist?
 The ‘best’?

 Once when I was in elementary school the community was opening a new public pool.
 That summer my school had an art contest where we were invited to paint a picture of the pool and we could win season passes to the pool.
 My teacher hovered over me and sneered, “Pool water is blue, not purple.
 Can’t you tell the difference?”
 My answer was no, I am actually using a blue crayon, not purple.
 I rolled the crayon in my fingers to reveal the horrible truth.
 My masterpiece had been colored in PURPLE!
 Needless to say I didn’t win the passes, but I never gave my confusion of colors (purple and blue or green and yellow) a second thought until recently.